Nurse Assistant Training Program Applicants

 - Make-up time must be included in the training schedule, and any missed theory training must be made up by the student prior to clinical instruction.
 Make-up time is made up hour for hour and must be overseen by the instructor.
 The make-up must cover the same content that was missed, following the Module lesson plan.
 The NATP must create a policy that limits the amount of absence and makeup that will be allowed.

-- During any onsite visits, the Department will make a determination if the facility is implementing the approved training schedule.
+- During any onsite visits, the Department will make a determination if the school is implementing the approved training schedule.
 There is only one approved training schedule for each provider identification number assigned to each NATP.

 A Sample Daily Nurse Assistant Training Program Schedule (CDPH 276B Sample) which shows the formatting for training schedule development has been provided.
 This sample provides detail for classroom and clinical training over several days.
 The schedule submitted by the NATP applicant must cover the entire NATP.
 Please note that lunch and break times are not included in training time and should be subtracted from total program hours.